niteya-shah/gsoc-proposal/gsoc.md

 ### Proposed Solution
 GPU-accelerated computing is becoming increasingly popular as growth in the processing power of CPU cannot keep up with rising demands.
 A large user of GPUs is in scientific computing, where a lot of numerical processing is required.
 To simulate real-world scenarios, randomized generation of values is necessary.
 The random module from CuPy provides an excellent base class with low level support for most use cases.

 This work hopes to improve the compatibility of CuPy with NumPy to be better used as a drop-in replacement to instantly achieve a massive speed-up with little to no code changes.

+The cuRAND library provides generators which are called to produce random numbers from different distributions which are then transformed to the required distribution.
+With the new Generator API, the user will have control over most features of the cuRAND generator over a thin abstraction layer.

+Additionally the Generator API now supports the argument dtype, which was support by CuPy in its current implementation as well as the out argument which can be used to fill arrays.

 The RandomState API is much slower to run in parallel due to constant locking of the state, it affects reproducibility as well due to excessive bookkeeping of changes in state when run in parallel.
-In comparison, the Generator API will create multiple PRNGs, which will all be able to run concurrently.
-In addition to this, the implementation can be designed to be a simple abstraction over the current cuRAND system and let the user have much better control with base API.
+In comparison, the Generator API can create multiple PRNGs, which will all be able to run concurrently.

 ### Usage
 The Generator API requires a generator object to be created.